cculianu/Fulcrum/doc/unix-man-page.md

 --ts-format <keyword>
 :   Specify log timestamp format, one of: "none", "uptime", "localtime", or "utc".
 If unspecified, default is "localtime" (previous versions of Fulcrum always logged using "uptime").

+--tls-disallow-deprecated
+:   If specified, restricts the TLS protocol used by the server to non-deprecated v1.2 or newer, disallowing connections from clients requesting TLS v1.1 or earlier.
+This option applies to all SSL and WSS ports server-wide.

 --dump-sh <outputfile>
 :    *This is an advanced debugging option*.
 Dump script hashes.
 If specified, after the database is loaded, all of the script hashes in the database will be written to outputfile as a JSON array.